-I grew up on 80s films, Fighting Fantasy and the Acorn Electron so I'm pretty much Data from The Goonies, but with less booby traps.
+I grew up on 80s films, Fighting Fantasy and the Acorn Electron so I'm pretty much Data from The Goonies, but with less skills at making booby traps.

-As a child, I was always hiding somewhere reading a book.
+As a child, I was always hiding somewhere, reading a book or watching a screen.
 80s cartoons, BBC Sci-Fi and Star Wars figures made me happy and my first role models were Princess Leia, Diana from V and Kira from The Dark Crystal.

 Over the years I've worked in TV, theatre and music.
 I've also been a bookseller, a coffee maker and worked with bands as far back as my teens.

 I knew I wanted to be a writer when I was 6, when I saw The Dark Crystal at the cinema.
 By age 13 I was sending scripts to actors and chasing music execs for work, as well as writing my own magazines.
 I figured if I aimed high enough, it might just work.
 After encouragement from the editor of Smash Hits, I did work experience at CBS Records and won a BBC Radio 5 Journalism award, before joining Chatsworth TV in 1996, the start of a long media run.

 Since going freelance, I've built up a lovely client list, which enables me to work on everything from books and cult TV to merchandise and Formula One.

 In 2009 I joined the Writing Children's Books course at City Lit and my first book was published in 2014 by Badger Learning.
 In 2011 I was a BBC Writer's Room finalist and in 2014, the Jim Henson company made me an editor's choice in their Dark Crystal Author Quest.
 I was over the moon!

 Published by Badger Learning.
 The Wishing Doll, Amazing Racing, Social Superstars, Remember Rosie and Silent Nation are available now!